metamn/beat/code/pages/unicorn-forever/unicorn-forever.md

 The learning curve is high with the possibility to have the framework completely rendered obsolete during your learning and adoption process.

-And without frameworks&mdash;a collective work of hundreds of developers supported with millions from companies&mdash;no single individual is able to implement the myriad of new standards and best practices injected daily into the ecosystem by multiple stakeholders.
+And without frameworks&mdash;a collective work of hundreds of developers supported with millions of dollars from companies&mdash;no single individual is able to implement the myriad of new standards and best practices injected daily into the ecosystem by multiple stakeholders.

 ### Code cost